Mastering Value Investing: Essential Principles and Techniques

 Value investing is a strategic approach to investing where stocks are selected that appear to be undervalued compared to their intrinsic value.
 The principle is to buy securities at less than their current market value, expecting their price to rise over time, leading to significant returns.

-Legendary investor Warren Buffett popularized this method, which requires diligent research, patience, and a long-term perspective.
+Legendary investor Warren Buffett popularized this method, which requires diligent research, forecasting, patience, and a long-term perspective.

 The Definition of Value Investing